Enjoy a great road trip? Love our nation’s national parks? Well then we have a California National Parks road trip itinerary for you!

 - Enjoy unique storytelling and an outdoor BBQ buffet at Wolverton BBQ.

-Camp here: Lodgepole Campground is located conveniently located near the visitor center, camp store, ice cream shop, laundromat, showers, and at the base of the hike to lovely Tokopah Falls.
+Camp Here: Lodgepole Campground is located conveniently located near the visitor center, camp store, ice cream shop, laundromat, and showers.
+It also sits at the base of the hike to lovely Tokopah Falls.

 - Explore Grant Grove which is home to the enormous General Grant Tree and as well as some hollowed-out fallen trees which are great fun to walk and scramble through.

-- Head to nearby Redwood Canyon (on National Forest land) and visit the world’s largest Sequoia Grove.
+- Head to Redwood Canyon and visit the world’s largest Sequoia Grove.
 This is an excellent place for your family’s first backpacking trip.

 - Make the drive down into Kings Canyon, stopping at Kings Canyons Overlook and Boyden Caverns along the way.